Students with disabilities can and do study abroad!

 Refer to our Financial Aid page to understand how financial aid works for the various types of study abroad programs

 Combining multiple scholarships and rewards can have a big impact.
 You can find a list of scholarships available for study abroad the Scholarship page of our website.

-- Berkeley Study Abroad Scholarship: The Berkeley Study Abroad Scholarship is available to Berkeley students.
-Qualified students will receive awards of $1,500 for summer programs and semester programs and $3,000 for academic year-long programs.
+Berkeley Study Abroad Scholarship: The Berkeley Study Abroad Scholarship is available to eligible Berkeley students.
+Qualified students will receive awards of $1,200 for a summer 2021 program.
 No application is necessary.

 - Gilman Scholarship: The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.